Thorstein Veblen

 Icelandic

-Icelandic and Scandinavians have been lining on that Door County Island since 1870.
+Icelandics and Scandinavians have been lining on that Door County Island since 1870.
 Decedents helped build the wooden church modeled after a Medieval church in Norway and resembling a Viking ship in the 1990's.
-The church is an anchor for their cultural identity, “Goldsmith says,” It is a reminder of what was while providing a sense of possibility of what can be carried forward.”
+The church is an anchor for their cultural identity, “Goldsmith says,” It is a reminder of what was while providing a sense of possibility of what can be carried forward.
+(USA Today, Friday October 28, 2009)

 Wikipedia says: